-A motor used as DC servo motor usually has separate DC source in the winding and armature current or the output current.
-Field control has several advantages over anchor control.
-Similarly, anchor control has several advantages over field control.
+A motor used as DC servo motor usually has separate DC source in the winding and armature current or the ouput current.
+Field control has a number of advantages over anchor control.
+Similarly, anchor control has a number of advantages over field control.
 Based on the applications, the control should be applied to the DC servo motor.
 The DC servo motor provides a very precise and fast response to start stop command signals due to the low inductive reactance of the armature.
 DC servo motors are used in similar equipment and computer numerically controlled machines[13].